theenuka/Chess-ML-Project/README.md

-# EC5203 - Predicting Chess Moves (Project by Theenuka and Theekshana)
+# EC5203 - "Pro" Chess Game Predictor (Project by Theenuka and Theekshana)

-This project uses classical machine learning (Random Forest, Logistic Regression) to predict chess game outcomes and optimal moves based on a large dataset of Grandmaster-level games.
+This project uses classical machine learning (Random Forest) to predict:
+1.  **Game Outcome (Win/Loss/Draw %):** Based on the 65-feature board state.
+2.  **Best Next Move:** Based on the 65-feature board state.

-## 🚀 How to Run This Project
+## 🚀 How to Run This "Pro" Project

 You cannot run this project just by cloning it.
-The large data files are ignored by Git.
-You must generate them yourself.
+The large data and model files are ignored by Git (`.gitignore`).
+You must generate them yourself by running the scripts **in the correct order.**

 ### Step 1: Get the Data
 1. Download the **'Chess Games'** dataset from Kaggle: